nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 `CommandHistory` has an index pointer which tracks where the user is currently at in the command history list and also manages the writing and reading of commands to and from the command history list.

-The following sequence diagram summarizes how a valid command is saved in TextCommandHistoryStorage:
 ![Add to command history storage](images/AddToCommandHistorySequenceDiagram.png)

+*Figure 16: Sequence Diagram showing how a valid command is saved in TextCommandHistoryStorage*
 <br><br>
-The following sequence diagram summarizes how an up arrow key navigates to the previous command:

 ![Navigate command history](images/NavigateCommandHistorySequenceDiagram.png)

+*Figure 17: Sequence Diagram showing how an up arrow key navigates to the previous command*

 ### Calendar features
 The calendar feature allows a calendar to display with the corresponding appointments of the month in a calendar format.
 The feature consists of the following features: